-Use of visuals and illustrations have a lot of significance to your site.
+The use of visuals and illustrations has a lot of significance to your site.
 Customers like to see images and they enjoy being able to add their own to certain websites.
 The visuals on your website also make your content look attractive and it attracts more customers.
-Somethings the excessive use of images on your site can increase the page load and your website may take longer to load that is not good for your SEO.
+Sometimes the excessive use of images on your site can increase the page load and your website may take longer to load which is not good for your SEO.

 Check Your Load Speed

-If everything is good from your side, then it is also possible that there are some issues in your web hosting providers’ services.
-You should immediately find another affordable web hosting package with best web servers that ensure zero downtime.
+If everything is good from your side, then it is also possible that there are some issues with your web hosting provider’s services.
+You should immediately find another affordable web hosting package with the best web servers that ensure zero downtime.
 Try to find the best web hosting solutions to make your site properly work for you.

 Optimize for Mobile

 You might have seen some sites when opened on mobile, the content became too small and everything seems messed up, even navigation bars are very small to click by figures.
-Make sure your website is not optimized on mobile, it will have a devastating impact on your customers experience and in future it can badly fail your business.
+Make sure your website is not optimized on mobile, it will have a devastating impact on your customer’s experience, and in the future, it can badly fail your business.
 Fortunately finding designs that are both desktop and mobile popular isn’t hard at all, and it’s often simply a matter of starting with the right design idea when you first begin your website build.

 If you’ve managed to make a website without accounting for mobile users, it is a mistake that will need to be corrected as quickly as possible to maximize your profits.

-The XML Sitemaps are also very significant for the SEO of your website because it allows the Google to easily find site pages.
-It is also important because Google rank not just the sites but web PAGES also.
-There is no disadvantage of taking an XML Sitemap, I will highly recommend this because it has a positive impact on your website SEO ranking.
+The XML Sitemaps are also very significant for the SEO of your website because it allows Google to easily find site pages.
+It is also important because Google ranks not just the sites but web PAGES also.
+There is no disadvantage to taking an XML Sitemap, I will highly recommend this because it has a positive impact on your website’s SEO ranking.